Tayfun Özcan

 Tayfun Özcan is a Dutch-Turkish kickboxer, born and raised in Tilburg, Netherlands.
 He is the former Enfusion 72.5 kg and 70 kg World champion.
-He is currently signed with ONE Championship.

 Tayfun holds notable wins over Andy Souwer, Davit Kiria, Mohamed Khamal, Amansio Paraschiv, Endy Semeleer, Jonay Risco and Mohammed Jaraya.

 Combat Press ranks him as the #7 lightweight kickboxer in the world.

 Kickboxing career

 Enfusion

 Ozcan won his first major kickboxing title in 2015, with a fifth round knockout victory over Fran Palenzuela, winning the Enfusion 72.5 kg title.

 In the following year Tayfun participated in the Enfusion 70 kg MAX Tournament.
-In the semi final bout he fought Madicke Kamara.
+In the semi-final bout he fought Madicke Kamara.
 Kamara retired from the fight at the end of the second round.
 In the final Özcan fought a rematch with Mohammed Jaraya, winning the fight, and the tournament, through a unanimous decision.

 Özcan next participated in the Kunlun Fight World MAX Tournament Final 16 qualification.
 After beating Davit Kiria in the first round through a decision, Özcan would suffer a second round left hook KO in the following bout, at the hands of Wu Xuesong.